 The quality of a shoe’s outsole, or bottom, is a very important factor when deciding to purchase it.
-A bad outsole often means worse grip, and quicker wear and tear.
-The Launch 3 however, is equipped with a brand new design of outsole, which both minimizes abrasions and wear and tear, and maintains good responsiveness with every step.
+A bad outsole often means a worse grip, and quicker wear and tear.
+The Launch 3 however, is equipped with a brand new design of outsole, which both minimizes abrasions and wears and tear, and maintains good responsiveness with every step.
 It does this through its new forefoot rubber, which provides a more springy step while also minimizing abrasive impacts.

 The midsole, which is the cushioning between a runner’s feet and the road, can arguably be seen as the most important part of a running shoe.
 A good midsole will protect a runner’s feet from hard pounding, and in turn injuries